tgirke/GEN242-2018/pages/mydoc/mydoc_Rbasics_12.md

 ### `bind_cols`

-The `bind_cols` function is the equivalent of `cbind` in base R. To add rows, use corresponding `bind_rows` function.
+The `bind_cols` function is the equivalent of `cbind` in base R. To add rows, use the corresponding `bind_rows` function.